-- To identify the prevalence and patterns of persistent absenteeism in statutory school age children in Hillingdon, including a reference to primary planning areas - 2.
+- 1. To identify the prevalence and patterns of persistent absenteeism in statutory school age children in Hillingdon, including a reference to primary planning areas - 2.
 To explore the root causes and contributing factors of persistent absenteeism in statutory school age children in Hillingdon - 3.
-To consider the impact of persistent absenteeism on academic outcomes on statutory school age children in Hillingdon
+To consider the impact of persistent absenteeism on academic outcomes on statutory school age children in Hillingdon - 4.
+To understand and explore the nature of partnership working in relation to persistent absenteeism in statutory school age children in Hillingdon, including parents/ carers, young people, teachers, officers and other stakeholders

-- 4. To understand and explore the nature of partnership working in relation to persistent absenteeism in statutory school age children in Hillingdon, including parents/ carers, young people, teachers, officers and other stakeholders - 5.
-To review the effectiveness of existing interventions and policies in place for children and families struggling with absenteeism in Hillingdon - 6.
+- 5. To review the effectiveness of existing interventions and policies in place for children and families struggling with persistent absenteeism in Hillingdon - 6.
 To explore the measures in place for child protection and safeguarding in relation to attendance - 7.
-To review how other Local Authorities, including statistical neighbours, are tackling persistent absenteeism - 8.
+To review and identify the trends and patterns of persistent absenteeism when considering demographic factors such as age, race, religion, wealth and disability, as well as considering differences between the North and South of the borough. - 8.
+To review how other Local Authorities, including statistical neighbours, are tackling persistent absenteeism - 9.
 Subject to the Committee's findings, to make any conclusions, propose actions, service and policy recommendations to the decision-making Cabinet